mamume/documentation/content/contributing/development/coding_guidelines.rst

 Use of CSS Variables
 --------------------

-In Odoo the use of CSS variables is strictly DOM-related, meaning that are used for **contextually** adapt design and layout rather than to manage the global design-system.
+In Odoo the use of CSS variables is strictly DOM-related, meaning that are used to **contextually** adapt the design and layout rather than to manage the global design-system.
-The typical use is the definition of components' properties that may adapt in specific context or when some circumstances occur.
+These are typically used when a component's properties can vary in specific contexts or in other circumstances.

-We define these properties into the component's main block, providing fallback used as defaults.
+We define these properties inside the component's main block, providing default fallbacks.

 .. code-block:: scss